rtlewis88/rtl88-Themes/README.md

 Choose from the official Blue, Cyan, Green, Magenta, Orange, Red, and Violet flavors.

 Brought back to the GUI by popular demand, Solarized-Dark - as originally created by Ethan Schoonover - is the highly valued color scheme for code editors and terminal emulators.
 Delivering GTK, xfwm4, openbox-3, and GNOME-Shell dark-mode-schemes, this GUI-centric theme strictly adheres to Ethan Schoonover's original color scheme, which has been published for many major applications, with some including the scheme pre-installed.
 Coders and GUI users, alike, know that - once you try Solarized-Dark - it is hard to go back to anything else.
+Matching icons and folders are now available here in a separate package.

 In His Own Words: